Rangers F.C. policy of not signing Catholics

-Between the 1930s and the late 1980s, the Scottish football club Rangers had an unwritten rule whereby the club would not knowingly sign any player who was a member of the Catholic Church.
-This was because Rangers were viewed as a Protestant, Unionist club, in contrast to their Old Firm rivals, Celtic, who were viewed as an Irish Catholic club, although Celtic never adopted a similar signing policy.
-Rangers' policy was ended in 1989 when they signed ex-Celtic striker Mo Johnston, under manager Graeme Souness.
+Between the First World War and the late 1980s, the Scottish football club Rangers had an unwritten policy not to sign any player who was a Catholic, or employ Catholics in other roles.
+Since the early 20th century, Rangers have been viewed as a Protestant, Unionist, anti-Catholic club, in contrast to their Old Firm rivals, Celtic, who have been seen as an Irish Catholic club, although Celtic never had a similar policy.
+Rangers' policy was ended in 1989 when they signed former Celtic striker Mo Johnston, under manager Graeme Souness.

 History

 Origins

 Prior to the First World War, Rangers did not have any policy regarding players' religion, and at that time the club did have a number of Catholic players.
 In 1912, Belfast-based shipbuilding company Harland & Wolff acquired the Govan Old, Middleton and Govan New shipyards in Glasgow, and this created employment opportunities for large numbers of workers from the Belfast shipyards.
-This workforce was overwhelmingly Protestant and Unionist, and many of them chose to give their support to Rangers, who had an existing, albeit solely competitive, rivalry with Celtic.
-The Parkhead club were at the time Scotland's most successful team, with Rangers comfortably second in terms of overall trophies won, thus it was the Govan-based club who posed the greatest and most sustained challenge to Celtic's dominance of Scottish football.
-The influx of largely loyalist workers to Glasgow also helped precipitate an upswing in popularity of the Orange Order in the city and surrounding areas.
-Occasionally, Rangers players and directors attended functions in Orange lodges, and subsequently, with the connections between Rangers and loyalism/Orangeism rapidly strengthening, the club quietly introduced an unwritten rule that they would not sign any player or employ any staff member who was openly Catholic.
+This workforce was overwhelmingly Protestant and Unionist, and many of them gave their support to Rangers, who had an existing, albeit solely competitive, rivalry with Celtic.
+Celtic were at the time Scotland's most successful team, with Rangers comfortably second in terms of overall trophies won but posing the greatest and most sustained challenge to Celtic's dominance of Scottish football.
+The influx of largely loyalist workers to Glasgow also helped precipitate an increase in popularity of the Orange Order in the city and surrounding areas.
+Rangers players and directors attended some functions in Orange lodges, and subsequently, with the connections between Rangers and loyalism and Orangeism rapidly strengthening, the club quietly introduced an unwritten rule that they would not sign any player or employ any staff member who was openly Catholic.
 An indication that the policy was specifically anti-Catholic rather than Protestant-only was Rangers' signing of Egyptian international Mohamed Latif in 1934.